mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 (Get-WmiObject win32_service -ComputerName mufana | where {$_.name -like "SQLAgent$*"})
 ```

-#### You do have to find out how your SQL agent / instance services are called
+_You do have to find out how your SQL agent / instance services are called._

 ### Step 3 - Da Da Di Dom Domain